 URBAN INFRASTRUCTURE IN NE INDIA - AN INVEN-TORY

 Urban infrastructure across North East is not only highly deficient in supply but also poor, qualitatively.
-There is no single agency to take care of respective urban services.

 For example, in Guwahati, there are three agencies involved in the provision of water supply and drainage and two agencies for roads.